-The Board has appointed an Audit Committee comprised of Keith Turnbull as Chairman of the Committee, Keith Macdonald, and Tom MacInnis, all of whom are considered independent directors for the purposes of National Instrument 52-110 — Audit Committees, the rules of the NYSE and Rule 10A-3 under the United States Securities Exchange Act of 1934, as amended.
+The Board has appointed an Audit Committee comprised of Cody Church as Chairman of the Committee, Brian Frank, and Keith Macdonald, all of whom are considered independent directors for the purposes of National Instrument 52-110 — Audit Committees.
 The Audit Committee meets at least once each quarter and, among other things, with the assistance of the external auditors is responsible for reviewing management programs and policies regarding the adequacy and effectiveness of the internal controls over the accounting and financial reporting systems within the Company, including management’s response to internal control recommendations of the external auditors.

 The Audit Committee reviews, with the assistance of the external auditors, management plans regarding changes in accounting practices and policies and the financial impact thereof and is responsible for reviewing the major areas of management judgment and estimates that have a significant effect upon the financial statements.
 The Committee receives a yearly report from the external auditors with respect to the Company’s financial control and financial reporting systems, which comes to their attention during the course of conducting the year-end audit.
 Results of that update are relayed by the Committee to the full Board for its consideration.
 At least once a year, the Audit Committee meets with the Company’s external auditors without management present and may do so at any time throughout the rest of the year.
 All financial statements, quarterly reports, and other mandated disclosures that are publicly disseminated containing financial information are reviewed by the Audit Committee prior to release for approval.

-The Board has appointed a Reserve, Safety & Environmental Committee comprised of Murray Todd as Chairman of the Committee, Murray Cobbe, Keith Macdonald and Lynn Kis, all of whom are considered independent directors.
+The Board has appointed a Reserve, Safety & Environmental Committee comprised of Mark Smith as Chairman of the Committee, Brian Frank, and Tom MacInnis, all of whom are considered independent directors.
 The Reserves, Safety & Environmental Committee is responsible for reviewing the independent engineering report provided to the Company.
 The Committee will also meet with the independent engineers without management present to discuss the submitted report.

 The Board does not have a nominating Committee; the responsibilities of such a committee form part of the mandate of the Corporate Governance Committee.